dereuromark/cakephp-tools/docs/Behavior/Jsonable.md

 # Jsonable Behavior

 A CakePHP behavior to automatically store nested data as JSON string and return the array on read again.
-- Data can be of type array, params or list - or kept in JSON format
+- Data can be of type array, params or list - or kept in JSON format.
-- Additional sanitize functionality with "clean", "sort" and "unique
+- Additional sanitize functionality with "clean", "sort" and "unique.
+- Also allows storage as comma separated list (or any other separator) for simple lists.

 ## Important note
 Using 3.5+ you might not even need this anymore, as you can use type classes directly: